ef3d0c3e/fractol/README.md

     - Edges are detected using [Sobel edge detection](https://en.wikipedia.org/wiki/Sobel_operator)
     - Detected edges are propagated to their neighbor pixels in order to create a 'mask' of blurry regions.
     - Each pixel present in the mask is re-sampled from the fractal in order to get a newer accurate reading of their values.\
-        *A possible optimization to this method is to re-use the previously computed pixel data from the smaller image*
+        *A possible optimization to this method is to re-use the previously computed pixel data from the smaller image*\
+        See [gallery](#gallery-downsampling) for how downsampling works.

  * **When using <a name="render-upsampling" style="text-decoration:none;">upsampling</a> (antialiasing): [Key = U]**
     - Sobel edge-detection is used to detect noisy regions that might need re-computing.